Phlya/hicplotlib/README.md

 Provides some analysis tools, such as TADs finding using greendale, their descriptive statistics and comparison, basic observed/expected calculation.
 Can calculate TADs density, i.e. sum of Hi-C interactions, and estimate TAD borders strength.

-Installation:

-  pip install git+git://github.com/Phlya/hicplotlib.git

-for the latest version.
-From now on

-  pip install hicplotlib

-should work as well.
+Installation: `pip install git+git://github.com/Phlya/hicplotlib.git` for the latest version. `pip install hicplotlib` should work as well.